 It is one thing to get caught with drugs on your person (weed in your pocket), but is it another to get caught with drugs (weed) in your system?
 More specifically, what if you do not have any drugs in your pocket, but you have ingested drugs and they are now in your system—can you still get charged with the possession of a controlled substance?
 The answer may surprise you.

-This statute states that to be in possession of a controlled substance (drugs), someone cannot "knowingly obtain, possess, or use a controlled substance or a controlled substance analog."
-The statute is simply stating that a person cannot knowingly obtain, have on their person, or actually use a controlled substance.
-Obtaining is similar to buying or holding a drug, possessing is similar to having a drug in your pocket or on your person, and using a drug means to actually use or ingest the drug.
+According to O.R.C. § 2925.11 and the possession of controlled substances, a person cannot "knowingly obtain, possess, or use a controlled substance or a controlled substance analog."
+This applies mostly to a person being caught in the act of using or possessing an illegal drug.
 However, the question still remains, what happens if law enforcement didn't see or catch you in the act of obtaining, possessing, or using the drug?

 Appellate Courts Seem to Disagree

-In our hypothetical above, State v.
-Lowe (1993) answers the issue of under Ohio law, can the State prove that a defendant violated § 2925.11 when the defendant only had traces of a controlled substance in his or her body?
-Lowe looks at the word "knowingly" in § 2925.11 to determine if finding traces of controlled substances in someone's blood would sufficiently support proof of this element.
-The court reasoned that, "the fact that a person's urine contains cocaine metabolites does not, standing alone, constitute sufficient evidence that the person knowingly ingested the controlled substance."
+Unfortunately, as with many aspects of law, this question is open for debate in the Ohio courts of law.
+In the 1993 case State v.
+Lowe, the State sided with Lowe, reasoning that the fact that a person's urine contains cocaine metabolites alone, it does not constitute sufficient evidence that the person knowingly ingested the controlled substance.
 Under our hypothetical, this would mean that although you had trace amounts of drugs in your system, the State would not be able to prove that you "knowingly" ingested the controlled substance.
 Thus, without the "knowingly" element, there can be no violation of §2925.11.

 However, State v.
 McGowan (1993), an unpublished case*, states just the opposite of Lowe.
-McGowan answers the same issue in Lowe, however the court's reasoning is a bit different.
-McGowan looks at the word "use" in the statute.
-The court finds that although "the State did not find cocaine 'on' Appellant's person, does not negate the fact that the State found high levels of cocaine metabolites 'in' his person.
+McGowan answers the same issue in Lowe, however, the court's reasoning is a bit different.
+The court found that although "the State did not find cocaine 'on' Appellant's person, it does not negate the fact that the State found high levels of cocaine metabolites 'in' his person.
 Even though McGowan is talking about a separate issue, the court essentially disagreed with Lowe's reasoning.
-Simply, McGowan is stating that the definition of "use" in § 2925.11 includes drugs found "in" your person, or in your system.
-Although the court in McGowan did not specifically say this, it can be implied from its reasoning—just because the drugs are not "on" you at the time of the incident, does not negate the fact that they were "in" you at the time of the incident.
-Conversely, under our hypothetical, this would mean that although you did not have drugs in your pocket, as long as you have trace amounts of drugs in your system, the State can use this to support their conviction of § 2925.11.
+Stated simply, in this case, the courts decided that if drugs are found in your system you can be found in violation of O.R.C. § 2925.11, the same as possessing or obtaining illegal drugs.

-Have a drug charge?
-Contact your local criminal defense attorney at The Meranda Law Firm LTD, where we will work in the most amicable way to resolve you case, and give you the best legal representation for your money.
+If you were charged with a drug crime in Columbus, you don't have to fight these charges alone.
+Contact your local criminal defense attorney at The Meranda Law Firm LTD, where we will work in the most amicable way to resolve your case and give you the best legal representation for your money.